kiewic/kiewic.github.io/_posts/2015-10-11-set-a-breakpoint-in-managed-code-cs-using-windbg.md

     Name:        ConsoleHelloWorld.Program.Main(System.String[])
     Not JITTED yet.
 Use !bpmd -md 009d37a4 to break on run.

-Set a breakpoint using `bpmd`:
+Set a breakpoint using `!bpmd`:

     !bpmd -md 009d37a4

-Output tells the breakpoint is pending:
+The breakpoint is pending:

     MethodDesc = 009d37a4
     Adding pending breakpoints...

-Continue execution, later the code is JITTED and breakpoint is hit:
+Continue the execution.
+Then, the code is JITTED and the breakpoint is hit:

     JITTED ConsoleHelloWorld!ConsoleHelloWorld.Program.Main(System.String[])
     Setting breakpoint: bp 00BA007B [ConsoleHelloWorld.Program.Main(System.String[])]